-It can be harder to show that your child needs more support if the school are not providing some already.
-However, the borough are likely to respond saying that the school should be providing certain services and this then highlights to everyone what the school can and should be doing to support your child.
+It can be harder to show that your child needs more support if the school is not providing some already.
+However, the borough is likely to respond saying that the school should be providing certain services and this then highlights to everyone what the school can and should be doing to support your child.

 4. There is nothing wrong with having extra SEN support for your kid

 Some parents have raised concerns that their kids will be labelled if they get extra help whether that's by the school SEN budget or an EHCP.
 Lots of things that can be done either via the school or an EHCP will go unnoticed by their classmates.
 It could be anything from working in smaller groups or sitting nearer the teacher to help with concentration to handing out textbooks so your child gets a movement break.

 There are different statistics but some figures suggest between 20-50% of kids in primary school have some extra SEN support.

 What's important is that your child gets the education they are entitled too.
 Everyone's different and our very busy and pressed education system doesn't fit everyone.
 The system can need tweaking your child can access it.